‘Vulvodynia’ is a medical term (derived from the Greek word dynos = pain), coined to describe chronic vulva discomfort or pain of uncertain origin.

 In patients with severe or longstanding vulvodynia the mucous secreting glands around the vaginal opening can become intensely inflamed, usually providing an identifiable physical reason for it.

-Even though the causes for vulvodynia remains unknown, diagnostic features are relatively constant from person to person and include an irritated dry change to the skin of the vulvar and exquisitely painful, sometimes ulcerated red spots at the vaginal entrance.
+Even though the causes for vulvodynia remains unknown, diagnostic features are relatively constant from person to person and include an irritated dry change to the skin of the vulva and exquisitely painful, sometimes ulcerated red spots at the vaginal entrance.

-About 10% of women with vulvodynia develop contracture of the vulvar and lower vagina, probably as a result of longstanding inflammation in these tissues.
+About 10% of women with vulvodynia develop contracture of the vulva and lower vagina, probably as a result of longstanding inflammation in these tissues.
 Such scarring adds another layer of difficulty to the problems of being able to have vaginal intercourse without pain.

 For more Information contact Dr Jan.